azuredevcollege/trainingdays/day5/waf/cost.md

 WIP

-# Cost Optimization Overview
+# Cost optimization

 The cost optimization pillar provides principles for balancing business goals with budget justification to create a cost-effective workload while avoiding capital-intensive solutions.
 Cost optimization is about looking at ways to reduce unnecessary expenses and improve operational efficiencies.

+## Cost Optimization guidance

-Use the pay-as-you-go strategy for your architecture, and invest in scaling out, rather than delivering a large investment-first version.
-Consider opportunity costs in your architecture, and the balance between first mover advantage versus fast follow.
-Use the cost calculators to estimate the initial cost and operational costs.
-Finally, establish policies, budgets, and controls that set cost limits for your solution.
+- Use the pay-as-you-go strategy for your architecture, and invest in scaling out, rather than delivering a large investment-first version.
+- Use the cost calculators to estimate the initial cost and operational costs.
+- Establish policies, budgets, and controls that set cost limits for your solution.

 To assess your workload using the tenets found in the [Microsoft Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/architecture/framework/), reference the [Microsoft Azure Well-Architected Review](https://learn.microsoft.com/en-us/assessments/?id=azure-architecture-review&mode=pre-assessment).

-We have done this review for our application and can highlight the following aspects:
+## Simple Contact Management

+In our case, we are building an application for testing purposes, and it is not ready for production.
+For instance, we did not really pay attention to our costs.
+Our result from the Well Architected Framework's review in this area is only 7/100!

+The reason for this is that we are mostly using free or development pricing tiers and SKUs.
+Further, we also do not expect high workloads for our application (as it will likely be just us sending a couple of requests), and thus did not care much for estimating workloads.
+In a real-life scenario, however, modelling costs and workloads is extremely important.
+You should have a clear overview of the cost implications each service has.
+Also, you should have some measures to control the cost of your application i.e. get key people notified if a cost is expected to exceed budget or there are anomalies.

 ## Well-Architected-Framework Review

+Tami: just added all questions and answers I gave here - for those which I found interesting and easy to answer, I added all possible alternatives :p we can check together whether they make sense.

 ### How are you modeling cloud costs of this workload?